eedide/Event-Driven-Microservices-with-Kafka/README.md

     <label>"email": "testing1@firstclicklimited.com"</label>
   <label>}</label>
   </pre>
-  .
-Reset-Password service processes the request and sends a password reset link to the user's email address.
-When user clicks on the resetpassword link, if all is well, Reset-Password service saves the new password in rpwd_mysql database users table.</ul>
+  . resetpassword service processes the request and sends a password reset link to the user's email address.
+When user clicks on the resetpassword link, if all is well, resetpassword service saves the new password in rpwd_mysql database users table.</ul>

 <H2>How to run the application</H2>
 1. Download zip file from this repository
 2. Extract zip file
 3. Open folder Event-Driven-Microservices-with-Kafka in your code editor
-4. Open a new terminal and change directory to the folder Sign-up - cd Sign-up
+4. Open a new terminal and change directory to the folder signup - cd Sign-up
 5. Create folder kafka in Sign-up folder root directory.
 6. Create subfolder kafka1 inside kafka folder.
 7. Create subfolders kafka_data and kafka_logs inside kafka1 folder. kafka_data and kafka_logs will be used to store kafka data and kafka logs.